La Tomatina gives a whole new meaning to painting the town red.

 What is La Tomatina and why is it celebrated?

 La Tomatina is a tomato-throwing festival that takes place on the last Wednesday in August in Buñol.
 The origins of the festival date back to 1945 and there are a few theories as to why it started.
 Legend has it a group of rambunctious youngsters knocked over a giant paper mache figure in a parade.
 Somewhere in the kerfuffle, a fight broke out and the crowd started throwing tomatoes at each other from a nearby vegetable cart.
 The people of Buñol returned the following year to do it all again (minus the fight) – and so the tradition began!
-While La Tomatina has no religious ties, it's now held in honor of St Louis Bertrand, the patron saint of Buñol and the Mare de Déu dels Desemparats (Mother of God of the Defenceless).
+While La Tomatina has no religious ties, it's now held in honour of St Louis Bertrand, the patron saint of Buñol and the Mare de Déu dels Desemparats (Mother of God of the Defenceless).

 What to expect at La Tomatina

 The tomato fight usually kicks off at 11 am.
 Traditionally, the festival can only start once someone in the crowd fetches a ham that is placed at the top of a greased 30-foot pole, but it's usually too difficult (no kidding), so it begins when the water cannon is fired.
-Trucks arrive carrying around 150 tons worth of overripe tomatoes for the crowds to pelt.
+Trucks arrive carrying around 150 tonnes worth of overripe tomatoes for the crowds to pelt.
 The battle lasts for two hours and there are a few rules you need to follow to respect your fellow food fighters (more on that later).
 The battle officially ends when the second-siren sounds.
 If you go back to Buñol a few days later, it's like nothing ever happened!
 There are also a few events in Buñol in the days leading up to La Tomatina including a huge paella-cooking competition where locals battle it out to make the tastiest version of Spain's most beloved dish.

 What are the rules of La Tomatina?